 In 1995, Bartmann had personal set back when her car was involved in an accident and she suffered massive head injuries.
 She had problems with memory and cognitive functions for awhile before getting back to full strength.

-In 2001, Bartmann and Daniels turned Cafe Wyld into Cafe Barbette (known today as simply "Barbette"), a French bistro that featured food items from locally sourced farms.
+In 2001, Bartmann and Dailey turned Cafe Wyrd into Cafe Barbette (known today as simply "Barbette"), a French bistro that featured food items from locally sourced farms.
 It was also one of the first eco-friendly restaurants in the Twin Cities composting leftover food and practicing recycling.
 (Cafe Barbette is located just across the street from Amore Victoria, an Italian restaurant Cindy and I ate at last summer.
 Click here to see that entry.
 Looking across the street to Barbette, Cindy said, "I want to eat there sometime."
 We have it on our list of restaurants to visit.)

-Bartmann had her eye upon expanding her Uptown empire, but Daniels decided she didn't want to grow any larger than Bryant-Lake Bowl and Barbette.
-Bartmann bought Daniels out, but the two stayed friendly.
+Bartmann had her eye upon expanding her Uptown empire, but Dailey decided she didn't want to grow any larger than Bryant-Lake Bowl and Barbette.
+Bartmann bought Dailey out, but the two stayed friendly.
 From there, Bartmann opened The Red Stag in northeast Minneapolis with the help of her sister, Kari, that pays homage to Upper Midwest supper clubs that the Bartmann girls went to with their parents while growing up.

 The Red Stag was followed by the 2010 acquisition of Casey's Tavern at the corner of Nicollet and 35th St. near the Eat Street area south of downtown Minneapolis.
 The Bartmann's turned it into Pat's Tap in the Uptown area, a gastropub tavern named after their mother that features skee-ball machines.
 About the same time they were completing the purchase of Casey's Tavern to turn it into Pat's Tap, the Bartmann's bought Gigi's Cafe in Uptown.
 They also run Bread & Pickle, up upscale concession stand next to the Lake Harriett bandshell just south and west of the Uptown neighborhood.
 And as I write this entry, Bartmann is working on a new venture in south Minneapolis - Tiny Diner - that will feature a large urban garden growing many of the herbs and vegetables the restaurant will use in season.